 Select Northwind Traders.

-Select the Order Product entity, and then select Views.
+Select the Order Product table, and then select Views.

 Ensure that you see Portal Search in the views list.